-On a separate matter this month, we’re delighted to announce that we have just been given the status of a Premier Google AdWords Partner, which recognises Web Marketing Workshop as ‘one of their most valued agencies’.
+On a separate matter this month, we’re delighted to announce that we have just been given the status of a Premier Google AdWords Partner, which recognises Web Marketing Workshop UK as ‘one of their most valued agencies’.
 Google says that this new badge is designed to recognize Partners who manage a substantial portfolio of Google advertising campaigns and deliver great results for their customers.

 You can read more below, or you can also browse through previous editions of the newsletter by month.
 You can also follow us on Twitter for the latest developments during the month, or follow our Facebook page or Google+ page for updates.

 Google recently announced the largest change to AdWords in years – the format of text ads is changing.
 According to Google, this new format – known as Expanded Text Ads – has delivered clickthrough rates up to 20% higher compared to existing test ads, during their tests.

 The most prominent feature of the change is an increased character length in the headline from 25 to 60, over two headlines.
 This will enable advertisers to maximise the space on mobile, desktop and tablet devices to promote products and services.
 The description lines, which currently consist of two lines of 35 characters each, will be merged into one, with 80 characters (inc. spaces).
 This increase from 95 characters to 140 characters in the headline and description combined is a significant one, with almost a 50% increase.